polterguy/polterguy.github.io/index.md

 is extendible, allowing you to inject custom logic, and/or change its existing logic, without knowing anything abouts its internals in any ways.
 There are probably very few .Net Core projects in this world, if any, with the same [Quality Gate results](https://sonarcloud.io/organizations/polterguy/projects?sort=-name) as Magic.
-Each sub module in Magic has on average between 85 - 100 percent Unit Test coverage.
+Each sub module in Magic has on average between 85-100% Unit Test coverage.

 ## Responsive